-The training programme (under all Components of the proposed project), covering aspects such as hazard and risk mapping, water balance, hydrological outlook, community-based flood management, integrated drought management, end-to-end early warning systems for flood management, etc., will provide technical support and new decision support tools to the relevant services of the participating countries and those of the LCBC.
+The training programme (under all Components of the proposed project, with a special focus in Component 4), covering aspects such as hazard and risk mapping, water balance, hydrological outlook, community-based flood management, integrated drought management, end-to-end early warning systems for flood management, etc., will provide technical support and new decision support tools to the relevant services of the participating countries and those of the LCBC.
 The Technical Services of the participating countries will develop skills to create appropriate information products to efficiently manage the hydromet network, develop information products, and issue early warnings.
-The Capacity Development Plan that will be put in place by the project will support the creation of incentives to retain trained, skilled and talent staff; as well as the engagement of the local communities and the establishment of a pool of experts at the regional level to fix O&M problems.